jrhosk/EIC-Compton-Generator/README.md

 >>>> ./configure CXX='g++ -std=c++11'

-     Compilers flags can be change in a similar fashion using CXXFLAGS=""
+     Compilers flags can be change in a similar fashion using CXXFLAGS="".

+2a) Compiling with options (ROOT)

+    Currently the only option here is to compile including ROOT support, which is required until the next release.
+    Compilation including root is achieved using the --with-root flag.

+>>>> ./configure --with-root

 3) If configure finished with no errors.
 The code can be compiled using